troclaux/notes/aws.md

     - health monitoring
     - scalability and elasticity

+- aws global infrastructure
   - region: separate geographic areas (e.g. `us-east-1` or `sa-east-1`)
     - each region is completely independent from others
     - each region has 3 to 6 Availability Zones, with few exceptions (AZ ⊂ region)
   - Availability Zone (AZ): isolated locations within each region
-- edge locations (points of presence): for content delivery as close as possible to users
+  - edge networks (Points of Presence): for content delivery as close as possible to users

+- aws global services: services that are NOT tied to a specific region and operate across all regions
+  - e.g. IAM, route 53, cloudfront, WAF, shield, aws organizations, aws artifact
+  - TIP: if a service manages access, identity or DNS for your entire aws environment, it's likely global

 - root user: the original account owner with full administrative access to all AWS services and resources
 - IAM users: individual